 2 Points Per Dollar On All Other Purchases

 If you book a room through a third-party travel agent, or if you make a purchase in any store or merchant that’s not a part of the Marriott family, you'll earn 2 points per dollar spent.
 This is still a great earn rate: if you get 1.5 cents per point as redemption value (more on that below), you’re saving 3% on every purchase, which is more than what's possible with most other credit cards.

 Benefit #3: Referral Bonus

 Why would you want to keep this gem of a credit card a secret, when you can earn points by telling your friends about it?
 Another way of quickly earning Marriott Bonvoy points is with the referral bonus.
 When you sign up to your new Marriott Bonvoy Card, you’ll get a personal referral link, which you can use to refer friends, family members and colleagues to the card.
 If Amex approves them for a Marriott Bonvoy Card of their own, you’ll receive a 10,000 points bonus.

 That’s 10,000 points just for telling your friends about one of the best travel cards in Canada today!

 Benefit #4: Free Additional Cards

 Additional supplementary cards are a great way to earn points faster.
 Amex allows for up to 9 additional cards, free of charge, so you can share your credit with your family or even with employees.
-In the latter case, it may make more sense to sign up to the Marriott Bonvoy™ Business American Express Card, since it includes a special policy to protect you against unauthorized charges made to your card by unscrupulous employees.
+In the latter case, it may make more sense to sign up for the Marriott Bonvoy® Business American Express Card since it includes a special policy to protect you against unauthorized charges made to your card by unscrupulous employees.